Saturday, December 17, 2022

 Moving to Cloud: Agility

 Over the years I have witnessed, proposed and implemented a wide range of AWS use cases; and few of them actually belong in the sexier cutting-edge, containerised, hyper/auto-scalable, serverless micro-services realm.
+I mostly find a certain level of pragmatism - rooted in both tactical and strategic choices - involved in the adoption of Cloud:

 Morten Jensen